0xCurvy/curvy-docs/docs/create-your-curvy-wallet.md

 ## Step 2: Sign the Setup Message

 Once you connect your wallet, Curvy will ask you to sign a message.
 This isn’t a blockchain transaction, it’s a local action that enables your wallet to generate the keys needed to manage your Curvy account and funds.
+This happens entirely in your browser.
+Your private keys stay on your device and are never uploaded, shared, or stored anywhere else.

 ## Step 3: Set Up Your Curvy ID